networknt/light-doc/content/en/about/_index.md

     weight: 1
 weight: 1
 draft: false
-aliases: [/about-light/,/docs/]
 toc: false
 ---

 Light is a fast, lightweight and cloud native microservices platform.
-The main design goal is high throughput, low latency and small memory footprint.
+The main design goal is highest throughput, lowest latency and smallest memory footprint.